Christopher Walking: Critical reception

 "Christopher Walking" has been met with mainly positive reviews from music critics.
 Bianca Gracie of Paper magazine called the song a "head-rushing hit".
 Erin Lowers, writing for Exclaim!, described the track as "fresh", and said it is "the power of short and sweet".
 The staff of HipHopDX praised the song as a "danceable Brooklyn drill rap anthem".
 Courtney Wynter of GRM Daily stated that the song is a "forceful Cashmoney AP-produced beat with his distinct low tones and boastful lyrics".
 Torsten Ingvaldsen of Hypebeast labeled the song as "characteristic".
 Gary Suarez of Entertainment Weekly cited it as one of the highlight tracks off Meet the Woo 2.

 Writing for Stereogum, Tom Breihan opined that "Christopher Walking" has the same "eerie singsong charisma" as "Window Shopper", mentioning that it possesses the "ability to be sweet but threatening at the same time".
 He continued, saying the rapper has a "sound as thick and dark and absorbing as his voice", which sounds "casual and conversational, cool and uncaring.
 But he also sounds like a horseman of the apocalypse."
 Breihan concluded by saying it is a "strong combination".
 "Christopher Walking" was praised by Complex's Andre Gee, who described it as "urgent", "cocky", and so "charismatic that certain lines stayed in our head all year".
 He concluded by saying: "The sheer force of Pop [Smoke's] vocal presence is impossible to deny, though."
 BrooklynVegan's Andrew Sacher wrote when Pop Smoke declared himself "the king of New York", he "already sounded believable".
 Thomas Hobb of The Independent lauded the track as exhilarating, and opined it "bottled the energy of free-falling between two skyscrapers, cape flapping behind, as the street-smart MC convincingly framed himself as a black superhero".

 Year-end lists

 Music video

 A music video for "Christopher Walking" was released the same day as the song.
 The video was directed by Brennan Rowe.
-It features Pop Smoke driving around New York, showing his sense of style and attire as he meets fans while passing by them.
-The video later shows intertwined archive footage of Malcolm X, Blank Panther protests, and other historical Black American figures.
+It features Pop Smoke driving around New York (mainly Brooklyn) in a BMW M850i, showing his sense of style and attire as he meets fans while passing by them.
+The video later shows intertwined archive footage of Malcolm X (including footage of X's speech "By Any Means Necessary"), Black Panther protests, the Rodney King riots, other historical Black American figures such as Huey P. Newton and Fred Hampton, and other revolutionaries including Joseph Stalin.
 Writing for The Fader, David Renshaw described the visual as "glossy".
 Wynter opined that the "visuals for 'Christopher Walking' capture the song's jumpy vibe".
 Ryan Shepard of Def Pen stated that it was "definitely a major step up as [Pop Smoke] continue[d] to rise from New York to international success".